EclipsesDev/EclipseWare-Abandoned/EclipseWare.md

 ![EclipseWare v1 1](https://user-images.githubusercontent.com/99494277/175281322-949e9938-2a47-41c2-bba1-32dff80265ae.png)

-### Note
+### Does our executor contain virus ?
-Makesure to turn off anti virus because it could result anti virus false detection and you can't use the executor
+No it doesn't, makesure to turn off anti virus because it could result anti virus false detection and you can't use the executor, it is completely safe so don't worry.